 Another bonus is that the software that has “been through” the Story Mapping process is less likely to malfunction because certain Stories don’t connect with each other — it is faster to work with small iterations and bring it to the MVP.

-For us, Story Mapping is not a hype and not a cult of cargo.
-It is a calculated and examined pattern and practice which has already proven its efficiency.
+For us, Story Mapping is not hype and not a cult of cargo.
+It is calculated and examined pattern and practice which has already proven its efficiency.
 This efficiency is doubled when both you and us work on Story Mapping together, allowing us to release a product that meets your clients’ expectations.